Does an umbrella policy cover libel or slander?

 A personal umbrella policy provides you with a layer of liability protection.
 It may help cover the cost to defend you against a claim in court and may even help pay for a legal settlement made against you.

 An umbrella policy typically kicks in once you've reached the liability limits on an underlying policy, such as homeowners or auto insurance.
-So, for instance, if a visitor was injured at your home and you were sued as a result, umbrella coverage may help cover legal expenses if they exceed the limits of your homeowners policy.
+So, for instance, if a visitor was injured at your home and you were sued as a result, umbrella insurance may help cover what you're found legally responsible for if the costs exceed the limits of your homeowners policy.

 In other cases, such as a libel or slander lawsuit, it may provide liability protection for situations that may not be covered by other types of insurance.